 Scholarships will disburse in two halves unless you file a Scholarship Redistribution Form to change the award portions.

 You must be enrolled in at least six (6) credit hours per term to receive your loans.
 You must also meet all other requirements needed to maintain federal aid eligibility.
 Students who were enrolled in six or more credit hours in the Fall and did not accept federal loans but now wish to accept them for the Spring term should contact our office to learn more about how loans will disburse.

-One Loan Entrance Counseling session will cover you for both the Unsubsidized Stafford Loan and the Graduate PLUS Loan.
+One Loan Entrance Counseling session will cover you for both the Direct Unsubsidized Loan and the Graduate PLUS Loan.

 Be aware that there are origination fees associated with your loans.
 These funds will already be taken out by the U.S. Department of Education before your aid disburses to your student account.